Code-Institute-Submissions/Python-Essentials---Battleships/README.md

 - Blue colored '~': Relates to open water in that grid position.
 - Cyan colored 'O': Relates to an enemy ship in that grid position.

+## Project Goals
+- The project is a simple take on the Battleships game concept.
+The player only needs to consider their oponents ships and their current avaiable ammo count.
+- The game has a variety of difficulty options, gird sizes range from 3x3 to 10x10, 3 enemy ships at the lowest level and 7 at the highest.
+The sizes of the ships are randomised but generally will be larger the higher the level.
+- You win the game by sinking all ships on the grid before your ammo count reaches 0.

+## User Experience
+- The user experience will be comfortable adn familiar to those acustomed to battlehsips.
+Color is featured extensively to highlight important information to players providing a good QOL.
+Commands are simple with straightforward inputs.
+Cheat codes have been included to enhance the overall experience.

 ### Existing Features

 - __Intro Menu__